Jpoker01/sport_article_classifier/README.md

     *   **Transformers:** Two Czech encoders tried, both fine-tuned end to end (all parameters trainable):
         *   **RobeCzech (`ufal/robeczech-base`):** Czech RoBERTa.
 Selected for final results.
         *   **Small-E-Czech (`Seznam/small-e-czech`):** Czech ELECTRA.
 Tried and dropped after reaching only 0.63 validation macro-F1 with the same recipe.
-*   **Classifiers:** scikit-learn classifiers such as LogisticRegression, LinearSVC, MultinomialNB, ComplementNB, RandomForest and then XGBoost.
+*   **Classifiers:** scikit-learn classifiers such as LogisticRegression, LinearSVC, MultinomialNB, ComplementNB, RandomForest and XGBoost.
 *   **Hyperparameter tuning:** Optuna, per-classifier studies, macro-F1 as the objective.
 *   **Environment:** Jupyter for analysis and results, PyCharm for development.